Yaw27/Yaw27/README.md

 -Provides computer access and instructions for newly hired employees -Providing step by step instructions to employees placing their hardware and software requests

-PROJECTS HANDLED

-Haelthtech:

--- Prudential (JKT)
+//PROJECTS HANDLED (Software Engineering Company)

 Guerilla360 Integrated Solutions: